City Rail Link Contract 2 - enabling works

 Stakeholder Management

-There are multiple sensitive businesses, residential towers and hotels on the project which were resistant to the works and frequently objected to works occurring close by.
-To develop and maintain trusted relationships with these local stakeholders, the team frequently goes above and beyond contractual obligations.
-Examples of this include stopping works for the lunchtime period in front of restaurants and other food outlets, or scheduling our works to avoid turning away business from licensed bars during important sporting events.
+There are multiple sensitive businesses, residential towers, and hotels on the project that were resistant to the works and frequently objected to works occurring close by.
+To develop and maintain trusted relationships with these local stakeholders, our team frequently went above and beyond contractual obligations.
+Examples of this include stopping work for the lunchtime period in front of restaurants and other food outlets or scheduling our work to avoid turning away business from licensed bars during important sporting events.

-The team also adjust traffic control barriers, fences and hoardings to improve sightlines to businesses and their advertising, clean windows and frequently meet with various stakeholders to understand their concerns.
-They also made abundant use of the cafes, lunch bars and used restaurants and bars for frequent social engagements.
+Our team also adjusted traffic control barriers, fences, and hoardings to improve sightlines to businesses and their advertising, cleaned windows, and frequently met with various stakeholders to understand their concerns.
+They also made abundant use of the cafes, and lunch bars and used restaurants and bars for frequent social engagements.

-Extensive forward planning has been key to construction progress, including regular coordination meetings with stakeholders, the consent holder (City Rail Link Limited) and regulatory authorities.
-These meetings provide an effective forum to update third parties on upcoming works, ensure that there are no surprises and manage expectations.
-Other innovations include:
+Extensive planning was key to construction progress, including regular coordination meetings with stakeholders, the consent holder (City Rail Link Limited), and regulatory authorities.
+These meetings provided an effective forum to update third parties on upcoming works, ensure that there are no surprises and manage expectations.
+Other innovations included:

 • Piling around utilities with auger piling